 We can have a single product that supports phones, tablets, and desktop computers and takes advantage of the better characteristics of each one.
 And because it’s a single codebase (hopefully built with modern technologies), you can have feature parity for all platforms with a single team.

 There’s also some great engineering advantages of switching to React, which is our preferred UI library.
-Since React has support for pretty much everything, the knowledge you get by building your PWA in React can then be applied to your native apps by building them with React Native, which shares the same underlying patterns and can let you share code across iOS, Android, and Web.
+Since React has support for pretty much everything, the knowledge you get by building your PWA in React can then be applied to your native apps by building them with React Native,

 While React Native is way outside the scope of this article, there are some great tools like Expo that let you quickly try out the underlying technologies and see just how easy it is to build a native app with the same tech you’d use for a website.
 Even though React Native is not a perfect match for all use cases, it’s usually worth it to build a prototype to understand the tech a bit better and see if it fits your needs.